Logo What's After the Movie

 See more

-In August 1968, Abbie Hoffman, Jerry Rubin, Tom Hayden, Rennie Davis, David Dellinger, Lee Weiner, John Froines, and Bobby Seale make preparations to protest at the Democratic National Convention in Chicago.
-Five months later, they are arrested and charged with “crossing state lines” to incite a riot.
-John N. Mitchell, the Attorney General, appoints Tom Foran and Richard Schultz as the prosecutors, while all the defendants except Seale are represented by William Kunstler and Leonard Weinglass.
+In August 1968, a group of activists including Abbie Hoffman, Jerry Rubin, Tom Hayden, Rennie Davis, David Dellinger, Lee Weiner, John Froines, and Bobby Seale gather to plan a demonstration at the Democratic National Convention in Chicago.
+However, five months later, they find themselves arrested on charges of “crossing state lines” to incite a riot.
+The prosecution is led by John N. Mitchell, who appoints prosecutors Tom Foran and Richard Schultz to handle the case, while all defendants except Seale have legal representation from William Kunstler and Leonard Weinglass.

 Uncover the Details: Timeline, Characters, Themes, and Beyond!